leafac/leafac.com/prose/playing-the-game-with-plt-redex/terms.md

             '(● ● ○))
 ```

-We can assign terms to PLT Redex names with the `define-term` form and refer to them in `term`s:
+We can assign terms to names in PLT Redex with the `define-term` form.
+We can then refer to these names in other terms:

 ```racket
 (define-term a-peg ●)